dankahle/comp-dkModal/README.md

   * px/% fixed offset in viewport
   * px offset from target element with vertical choices of: top/middle/bottom
 * separate css settings for modal/popup modes
-* user defined ok/cancel $rootscope and modal events
+* user defined ok/cancel scope and modal events
 * css opacity animation that's blur and jank free
-* access to modal and its scope before or after showing
+* access to modal and any of its child scopes

 ## Setup
 (not published to bower/npm yet)